KArbeRes/MagentaA11yV2/public/content/documentation/web/component/toast-snackbar.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a toast snackbar

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a toast snackbar

 1. Keyboard for mobile & desktop

-   - WHEN I use the tab key to enter the web browser window I SEE focus is strongly visually indicated on interactive components
+   - WHEN I use use features that trigger the toast I SEE the toast (BUT focus DOES NOT transfer automatically when the alert appears)

 2. Desktop screenreader

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND

-   - I use the tab key to enter the web browser window
+   - I use use features that trigger the toast
+      - I HEAR the toast is read when it appears (BUT focus DOES NOT transfer automatically when the toast appears)

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR it identifies itself as an alert or status when it appears

-   - I HEAR It typically contains the name and primary navigation of the website
+      - I HEAR if it is possible to close the toast, focus then returns to a logical place in the page
+      - I HEAR it remains open until closed by user

 3. Mobile screenreader

    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND

-   - I swipe to focusable elements in the header
+   - I use features that trigger the toast snackbar
+      - I HEAR the toast is read when it appears (BUT focus DOES NOT transfer automatically when the toast appears)

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR it identifies itself as an alert or status when it appears

-   - I HEAR It typically contains the name and primary navigation of the website
+      - I HEAR if it is possible to close the toast, focus then returns to a logical place in the page
+      - I HEAR it remains open until closed by user

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/toast-snackbar](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/toast-snackbar)